Gianna Nannini: Career

-An acoustic version of her song Meravigliosa Creatura (from Perle) has been used in a 2008 advertisement commercial for the Fiat Bravo directed by Matthias Zentner.
+An acoustic version of her song "Meravigliosa creatura" (from Perle) has been used in a 2008 advertisement commercial for the Fiat Bravo directed by Matthias Zentner.
 Fiat would later include another Gianna Nannini song, "Aria", in a subsequent Fiat Bravo ad.

 Duets and collaborations

 In 1987, she performed with Sting, Jack Bruce and Eberhard Schoener the "Three Penny Opera" by Bertolt Brecht and Kurt Weill at the Schauspielhaus in Hamburg.
-In 1990, she and Edoardo Bennato sang "Un'estate italiana", the official song of the Football World Cup 1990 composed by Giorgio Moroder.
-In September 2006, she recorded the single "Ama Credi E Vai" with Andrea Bocelli.
+In 1990, she and Edoardo Bennato sang "Un'estate italiana", the official song of the 1990 FIFA World Cup composed by Giorgio Moroder.
+In September 2006, she recorded the single "Because We Believe (Ama credi e vai)" with Andrea Bocelli.
 Nannini was also featured on Einstürzende Neubauten member Alexander Hacke's solo album Sanctuary, on the track "Per Sempre Butterfly".
 In 2008, she duetted with the Italian rapper Fabri Fibra in his song "In Italia".
 She also sang the song "Aria" with the Macedonian vocalist Toše Proeski.